Data Gold Mine: Measure Excess Inventory with Industry Benchmarks

 Key Learnings: Average Inventory by Industry

-In the above figure, I show the average inventory level for numerous industries.
+In the above figure, I show the average inventory by industry.
 My data is based on filings of public companies, and I express inventory level as Inventory Days on Hand (often referred to as “Inventory DOH”).
+Inventory days on hand is defined as the number of days it would take to sell all your existing inventory.
+If you have 30 days on hand of inventory, it would take about one month to sell all your stock.

 As shown in this figure, companies that handle products with short life cycles typically hold the least amount of inventory.
 In this category, Computer Hardware Manufacturers hold 22 days on hand.
 In contrast, business that trade in Specialty Goods frequently maintain over 100 days of inventory.